labscript-suite/labscript-suite/docs/source/project/contributing_guide.md

 * Suggesting **enhancements**: new features or requests;
 * Issues relating to **installation**, **performance**, or **documentation**.

-For advice on _how_ to use the existing functionality of the _labscript suite_, please use our [mailing list](http://groups.google.com/group/labscriptsuite).
+For advice on *how* to use the existing functionality of the *labscript suite*, please use our [mailing list](http://groups.google.com/group/labscriptsuite).

-### Request for developers

-We would like to reaffirm our invitation for users to directly contribute toward developing the _labscript suite_.
-We have established a separate discussion forum on Zulip for discussing development direction and design.
-If you are interested in being a part of these discussions, and/or testing and merging pull requests, please [reach out to us](mailto:labscriptsuite@gmail.com).

-### Pull requests
+# Pull requests

 We will continue the same feature-branch workflow as before.